-- Cooking Around the World

-- Engineering

-- Hospitality

-- Metal Technology

-- Robotics and Digital Systems

-- Wood Technology
+What Technologies Courses Do We Offer at Safety Bay Senior High School?
+Cooking Around the World Engineering Hospitality Metal Technology Robotics and Digital Systems Wood Technology

 Cooking Around the World

 The Year 10 Cooking Around the World course allows students to explore international cuisine and learn culinary skills from across the globe.
 The course develops students' understandings of how food plays a role in the world's variety of cultures, traditions, religions and geographical locations.